richard-flint/wordle_solver/README.md

 # Wordle Solver (Flask App)
 This is a simple web application that helps users solve the Guardian's daily [Wordle puzzle](https://www.nytimes.com/games/wordle/).

-**Note: This app is under active development, including both backend algorithms and the frontend user interface.
+**Note: This app is under active development.
+This includes both the backend algorithms that "solve" the Wordle puzzle, and the frontend user interface.
+The current version of the app should nonetheless work if installed as instructed below.
 Current areas of development include:**
 * **Deployment on serverless infrastructure**
 * **Training an RL agent and comparing to existing algorithms**